Notice

 ½ cup Greek yogurt

-½ cup pudding (avoid chocolate flavors)
+½ cup pudding (limit chocolate flavors)

 Bagel or toast